FLSA STATUS: Non-Exempt, Temporary

 The intern will be a part of the GMD team and will report to the Executive Director.
 The intern will work closely with GMD staff as well as the wider Milken Institute team in Washington, DC, and around the world.

-It is essential that the applicant be 1) authorized to work in the United States of America for the duration of the internship and 2) be located in the Washington, DC, area or willing to relocate for the duration of the internship.
+It is essential that the applicant be 1) authorized to work in the United States of America for the duration of the internship and 2) be located in the Washington, DC, area.
 Anyone who does not meet those requirements should not apply.

 The ideal candidate will possess the following characteristics: